By DAVID BAUDER | ASSOCIATED PRESS MEDIA WRITER

 “It was nonconsensual in the sense that I was too drunk to consent,” Nevils told Farrow.
 “It was nonconsensual in that I said, multiple times, that I didn’t want to have anal sex.”

 In his letter, Lauer admitted to his extramarital affair with Nevils.
 He said on that night in Sochi that they consensually performed a variety of sexual acts.

 “She was a fully enthusiastic and willing partner,” he wrote.
 “At no time did she behave in a way that made it appear she was incapable of consent.
 She seemed to know exactly what she wanted to do.”

-Lauer’s defense of his behavior extends beyond his relationship with Nevils.
-He said he has “never assaulted anyone or forced anyone to have sex.
-Period.”
+Lauer said that he had never assaulted anyone or forced anyone to have sex.

-He also acknowledges other extramarital encounters and criticized the women involved for having “abandoned shared responsibility” for the affairs to shield themselves from blame behind false allegations.
+Lauer acknowledged other extramarital encounters, and criticized the women involved for having “abandoned shared responsibility” for the affairs to shield themselves from blame behind false allegations.

 “They have avoided having to look at a boyfriend, a husband or a child in the eye and say, ‘I cheated,'” Lauer said.
 “And I will no longer provide them the shelter of my silence.”

-“Lauer’s statement demonstrates not only his lack of remorse, but his lack of understanding of sexual harassment and the #MeToo movement,” said McManus, who said she was harassed by journalist Mark Halperin (who lost jobs at NBC and elsewhere because of these and other accusations).
+“Lauer’s statement demonstrates not only his lack of remorse, but his lack of understanding of sexual harassment and the #MeToo movement,” McManus said.
 “Nowhere in his letter does Lauer acknowledge the power he yielded as a celebrity and the star of NBC’s highest-rated show.
-The two people in that hotel room in Sochi did not have equal power.”
+The two people in the hotel room in Sochi did not have equal power.”